 - The centre will inform all families as soon as practicable of any infectious conditions in the centre.
-The notification will be via e-mail or Kindyhub. - Notices of Infectious Diseases will include signs and symptoms of the condition, exclusion time from the centre for any infectious persons, and the need for a medical clearance before returning to the centre, if applicable. - Notification to families about infectious diseases will be performed in a way which does not breach the confidentiality of individual persons or families. - Parents are responsible for informing the centre immediately if an infectious condition has been discovered in their family.
-This is important to minimise the risk of spreading of the illness. - If any medication or medical, hospital or dental treatment or ambulance services are obtained for a child, a parent of the child is notified as soon as practically possible of the accident or illness and the treatment or services arranged for the child. - The Centre Manger will contact the Department of Health and any other relevant health authority with any outbreaks of notifiable infectious diseases.
-Details of the child and family may be given if requested by the Department. - The decision to exclude or re-admit a child or staff member will be the responsibility of the Centre Manger based on the symptoms, medical opinion and Department of Health guidelines for children and staff who have an infectious disease or who have been exposed to and infectious disease. - Department of Health control guidelines on infectious diseases can be accesses through the NSW Health Website https://www.health.nsw.gov.au/Infectious/controlguideline/Pages/default.aspx or through the Staying Healthy In Childcare document and can be referenced by staff and management and made available to parents on request. - The Centre Manager will follow the recommendations as outlined by the Department of Health or infectious control guidelines or the Staying Healthy in Childcare document.
+The notification will be via e-mail. - Notices of Infectious Diseases will include signs and symptoms of the condition, exclusion time from the centre for any infectious persons, and the need for a medical clearance before returning to the centre, if applicable. - Notification to families about infectious diseases will be performed in a way which does not breach the confidentiality of individual persons or families. - Parents are responsible for informing the centre immediately if an infectious condition has been discovered in their family.
+This is important to minimise the risk of spreading of the illness. - If any medication or medical, hospital or dental treatment or ambulance services are obtained for a child, a parent of the child is notified as soon as practically possible of the accident or illness and the treatment or services arranged for the child. - The Director/Nominated Supervisor will contact the Department of Health and any other relevant health authority with any outbreaks of notifiable infectious diseases.
+Details of the child and family may be given if requested by the Department. - The decision to exclude or re-admit a child or staff member will be the responsibility of the Director/Nominated Supervisor based on the symptoms, medical opinion and Department of Health guidelines for children and staff who have an infectious disease or who have been exposed to and infectious disease. - A regularly updated copy of the Department of Health guidelines on infectious diseases will be kept in the centre for reference by staff and management and made available to parents on request. - The Director/Nominated Supervisor will follow the recommendations as outlined in the Department of Health document.